Key Takeaways

 After investigation (if one occurs), the agency issues a determination:

-Either way, you can request a Right to Sue letter and proceed to court.
+Either way, you can usually request a Right to Sue letter and proceed to court once the applicable waiting period or agency process allows it.

 The Right to Sue Letter

-The Right to Sue letter is your ticket to federal court.
+The Right to Sue letter is your ticket to court for many federal claims.
 Once issued:

 You can request a Right to Sue letter at any point after 180 days have passed without resolution.
 You don't have to wait for the investigation to conclude.

-Many claimants request the Right to Sue letter early—after the 180-day mark—so they can proceed to litigation without waiting for an agency investigation that may take years.
+Many claimants request the Right to Sue letter after the 180-day mark so they can proceed to litigation without waiting for an agency investigation that may take years.
+The right timing depends on the claim, the agency, and case strategy.

 Common Agency Mistakes to Avoid